 Tim Stamper becomes Doug Stamper.

 Mattie Storin becomes Zoe Barnes.

 John Krajewski becomes Lucas Goodwin.

 Roger O'Neill becomes Peter Russo.

 In the case of the black Penny Guy, it is combined with a Race Lift, as she becomes the white Christina Gallagher.

 It is implied that a Republican won the presidential election in 2008 before losing to Walker in 2012.
 The details are kind of shaky, as no Real Life American President after Bill Clinton is ever mentioned by name.
-In the last episode of Season 2, President Walker says to Frank, "Shall we go introduce the 46th President of the United States?" implying that there were three presidents after 2000 rather than two.
+In the first episode, the screens in the background clearly refer to celebrating Walker's inauguration as the 45th President of the United States, indicating that at that point there had been three presidents since January 20, 2001, rather than two.

 One of the major parts of Peter Russo's arc is the closure of the Philadelphia Naval Shipyard.
 In reality, the Navy Yard was closed in 1995 and transferred in 2000 to the City of Philadelphia, which has redeveloped it into a mixed-use development with an industrial park and private commercial shipyard.
 By actual 2013, the only news involving the Navy Yard was that Jefferson University Hospital was expanding its operations at its branch there, and SEPTA was kinda-sorta still considering extending the Broad Street Line there.

 When the multibillionaire Feng tries to browbeat Frank Underwood with his wealth, Underwood notes that Feng's net worth equals the GDP of Slovakia, while Underwood has the world's biggest superpower under his command.

 Lucas and Gavin have an exchange of boasts